 A multiple record-breaker, Ilhan Omar is the first Somali-American member of Congress, the first woman of color to hold elective office from Minnesota, and one of the first two Muslim-American women to serve in Congress.
 Omar had fled her birth country, Somali, during a civil war and migrated with her family to the United States in the 1990s.
 She represents Minnesota’s 5th Congressional District in the U.S. House of Representatives.

 The Council of Economic Advisers report states, “Over half a million people go homeless on a single night in the United States.
 Approximately 65% end up in homeless shelters, and the other 35% —just under 200,000— remain unsheltered on (the) streets”.
-As Omar’s homeless quotes reflect, the staggering statistics of homeless people in the US reveals that homelessness is a prevalent political and socio-economic problem that does not leave out even “wealthy” nations.
+As Omar’s homeless quotes reflect, the staggering statistics of homeless people in the US reveal that homelessness is a prevalent political and socio-economic problem that does not leave out even “wealthy” nations.

-Stacey Jaclyn Dooley, an English television presenter and journalist, is best known for her TV roles, her first being Blood, Sweat, and T-shirts.
+Stacey Jaclyn Dooley, an English television presenter, and journalist is best known for her TV roles, her first being Blood, Sweat, and T-shirts.
 She has made television documentaries for BBC Three concerning child labor and women in developing countries.

-The National Center on Family Homelessness reports that “A staggering 2.5 million children are now homeless each year in America.”.
+The National Center on Family Homelessness reports that “A staggering 2.5 million children are now homeless each year in America.”
 This report validates Stacey Dooley's heartfelt homelessness quote.
 Dooley opens our eyes to what homelessness might do to our future if we refuse to do the needful.

-Linda Lingle, an American politician, stands out as the first Republican elected governor in Hawaii since 1962, first county mayor elected governor in Hawaii, and the first female elected governor in Hawaii who served from 2002 to 2012.
+Linda Lingle, an American politician, stands out as the first Republican elected governor in Hawaii since 1962, the first county mayor elected governor in Hawaii, and the first female elected governor in Hawaii who served from 2002 to 2012.
 Before serving as governor, Lingle served as Maui County mayor, council member, and chair of the Hawaii Republican Party.

 Linda Lingle delivers the sad news in her homeless quote.
 Homelessness is so common that we’ve almost accepted it as normal.
 And when something seems normal, only radical efforts can change the status quo.
 There’s no reason why we should accept homelessness as a part of life.
 We must dispel our pessimism and work towards making the world a haven for everyone, where homelessness will become a thing of the past.